Voice Cloning

 Although the court dismissed the copyright and trademark claims, it allowed some state law claims to proceed.
 Specifically, the court denied the motion to dismiss claims for breach of contract, violations of sections 50 and 51 of the New York Civil Rights Law, and violations of New York consumer protection law.

 Both the common law and the New York Civil Rights Law prohibit the commercial use of a living person’s name, likeness or voice without consent.
-Known as “misappropriation of personality” or violation of publicity or privacy rights, this is emerging as one of the leading issues in AI law.
+Known as “misappropriation of personality” or violation of publicity rights, this is emerging as one of the leading issues in AI law.

 The court also allowed state law claims of false advertising and deceptive trade practices to proceed.
 The New York laws are not subject to the “nature, characteristics, qualities, or geographic origin” limitation set out in Section 43(a) of the Lanham Act.